History of the Jews in Brody: Importance of the community

-Early Jewish history of Brody
+Early history

-In Toldot Yehudei Brody (The History of the Jews of Brody) Nathan-Michael Gelber was wrong by saying the city was founded by Stanisław Żółkiewski in 1584.
+In Toldot Yehudei Brody (The History of the Jews of Brody) Nathan Michael Gelber was wrong by saying the city was founded by Stanisław Żółkiewski in 1584.
 Though Żołkiewski indeed received a permission from Polish king Stefan Batory to establish a center following Magdeburg city laws in Brody.
 Brody as a settlement was first mentioned in the medieval "Teaching of Vladimir Monomah to the children", grand duke of Chernigov and Kiev.
 The source notes that Brody served twice as a meeting place of Chernigov duke Vladimir II Monomah and Volhynian duke St. Yaropolk Izyaslavich.
 These events took place in 1084 and 1086 and the prior date formally figures as a beginning of Brody history in local historiography.
 Nathan Gelber writes also that Brody was originally a city called "Lubeszów."
 The last statement needs to be corrected as well.
 Naming Brody as Lubicz was an unlucky attempt undertaken by the same Stanisław Żółkiewski who used the "Lubicz" from his family's coat of arms.
 The new name did not take hold and already in the documents of the 1590s the city figures as Brody.
 In the year 1648, during the Hmelnytsky massacres in Poland, 400 Jewish families lived in Brody, quite a significant number of Jews for a Polish town in that period.
 Until 1664, Brody was a "sub-kahal" of Lviv, i.e. under the administration of the Lviv Jewish Community.
 From the 17th century, Brody became an important center of Jewish trade (esp. horse fairs) and artisans.
 In 1756 Brody was home to 7191 Jews, reaching 14.718 in 1880 (out of 19.977 of total town inhabitants).
 Among the six largest Jewish commercial firms in Brody in 1849 were M. Nathanson, with 40,000 florins in the capital, Yidl Nathanson and Nirenstein with 30,000 florins each.

-Hasidism in Brody
+Hasidism

 Besides its commercial importance, the city was of a great Talmudic and scholarly importance, where Talmudists and Hasidim fought and coexisted.
 The famous sages of Brody Kloiz were "the lions and tigers in the Torah and in piety".

-In about 1720 it was a home to the founder of Hasidism Baal Shem Tov.
+In about 1720 it was a home to the founder of Hasidism Baal Shem Tov (aka Besht or Baalshem).